WeslyG/perfect-boilerplate-node/README.md

   - Webpack liveReload config for dev (include source map)
   - Webpack production ready config
 - Docker for build and production
-  - onbuild container (on alpine include node-gyp modules)
+  - onbuild container (on alpine include node-gyp modules if you need)
   - all build in docker
-  - Not need node/webpack/any other app on your CI agents
+  - Not need node/webpack and other on your CI agents
-- Debug enabled in vscode (connect to process)
-- npm-shrinkwrap and yarn.lock for dep
+- package.json and yarn.lock for dep
-- simple and lightweight (9 dep only)
+- simple and lightweight (1 main dep express)

 ### How to use?

 - clone this repo
+- rm -rf .git
+- nvm use
+- change data in package.json (dockerlogin, version etc)
 - change any source in app.js or ./src
-- ???
 - Run ```npm start``` for dev run on localhost:3000
 - Run ```npm run build``` for production build in distr dir
 - for docker production build run this: